Crypto Regulations Around The World – Key Things to Know

 Japan was one of the first countries to recognize crypto assets as a payment currency.
 Many retailers within the country accept Bitcoin and some of the best altcoins.
 Japan’s FSA oversees the crypto trading markets.
 It dictates standards and rules for crypto exchanges, including consumer protections, security, and ethical practices.

 Exchanges and other gatekeepers must comply with existing regulations on money laundering controls.
 While Japan is considered a crypto-friendly country, it has an aggressive stance on crypto taxes.
 Capital gains are treated as miscellaneous income, meaning they can be taxed at up to 55%.
-What’s more, businesses holding crypto are taxed at 30%, even if the assets haven’t been disposed of.
+Moreover, businesses holding crypto are taxed at 30%, even if the assets haven’t been disposed of.

 China